fishme/JSprinciples/README.md

 * select a git templates/

-replace this with the a validation from hooks/
+replace this with a validation from hooks/
 ```
    # !!!!!!
    # paste from hooks/*